Friday, August 13, 2010

 Use epoxy paint, if you have a choice.
 Epoxy paint adheres well to metal and so you're left with a finish that's durable and doesn't come off nor fade easily.

 Over time and with constant use, metal parts get dinged and scratched.
 Eventually, rust may form.
 If rusting gets a bit heavy, lightly rub the area with sandpaper and then apply a rust converter chemical.
-The rust converter converts the remaing rust into a hard grayish material.

-Paint Level Numbers on the Metal Tubings
+Paint Level Numbers on the Metal Square Tubes

-The level holes that were drilled on the metal tubings are spaced 2" apart.
-Mine have level numbers from 1 to 8.
-I put level numbers to indicate to me the desired height I want.
 They also tell me if the whole squat rack setup is flat or horizontally level.
 A dangerous scenario is when the whole setup was assumed flat when in fact one or two posts were higher, and the heavy barbell suddenly comes rolling down because of the unexpected incline.

 On the other hand, the level numbers also allow me to intentionally incline the squat rack a bit should I need it for an exercise with dumbbells (more on that in later articles).